top of page

 Michelle Wilson

-I used to be a front-line support staff until I learned bookkeeping and office administration, so my job has really evolved to helping our office run smoothly and ensuring all our staff needs are met.
+My job has really evolved from many years of front-line to helping our office run smoothly and ensuring all our staff needs are met.
+I enjoy the task of meeting our HR needs and striving for quality support for all of our staff.
+Furthering my education in this field is in the works!
 INS has really provided flexibility for myself and my family.

 Photos.00_01_31_11.Still026.tif

 I became an accountant because I enjoy the diversity in accounting tasks.
 It allows me to learn new things and problem solve new challenges.
-At INS, I know that my work helps everyone do their jobs, and that means a lot to the individuals and families other team members support.
+At INS, I know that my work helps everyone do their jobs, and that means a lot to the individuals and families, other team members, and funders.

 Photos.00_01_22_18.Still024.png